GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 # Functions

-Functions in JavaScript in a lot of ways behave like functions in other languages, but they do have some fairly unique characteristics such as function expressions (both named and unnamed)
+Functions in JavaScript in a lot of ways behave like functions in other languages, but they do have some fairly unique characteristics such as function expressions (both named and unnamed), function constructors for creating objects, and self-infoking functions

 ## Standard functions